-Scientists have developed a wearable tech system that can track vital signs of animals through fur — such as heart rate and breathing.
-The results may enhance sniffer dogs ‘ work, as well as enable pet owners to monitor the health of their pets in real time.
+Scientists have developed a wearable technology system that can track the vital signs of animals through their fur, such as heart rate and breathing.
+The results may enhance sniffer dogs’ work as well as enable pet owners to monitor the health of their pets in real time.

 Globally, as healthcare costs are increasing and smartphone and wearable technology are decreasing, mobile phones and wearable health monitoring apps are becoming increasingly prevalent.

 Moreover, the population of the world is aging at a rapid rate, and access to healthcare professionals remains scarce in some countries.